How much do walk-in tubs cost?

 A walk-in tub with shower combo costs $2,500 to $10,000.
 Most standard walk-in tubs include a hand-held showerhead and allow users to stand up.
 A walk-in shower-tub combo is useful for those who sometimes shower but prefer the support of a seated bath, or when sharing a bathtub with others.

-An alternative to a tub and shower combo is adding a sliding vertical rail that can raise and lower the built-in showerhead to the desired height for bathing or showering.
+An alternative to a tub and shower combo is adding a sliding vertical rail that can raise and lower the built-in showerhead to the desired height.

 Hydrotherapy walk-in tubs cost $2,300 to $10,000.
 Whirlpool water jets provide an intense deep tissue massage ideal for relieving muscle aches, joint pain, and arthritis.
 Hydrotherapy tubs also act as standard soaking tubs when the jets are not in use.